Statistical separation of weak gravitational lensing and intrinsic ellipticities based on galaxy colour information: weak gravitational lensing and intrinsic alignments

 \subsection{Alignments of spiral galaxies}

-The alignment of spiral galaxies is purely due to their orientation, which in turn is related to the angular momentum correlation of neighbouring galaxies relative to the line of sight \citep{croft_weak-lensing_2000,crittenden_spin-induced_2001}.
+In the tidal torque model used in this work, the alignment of spiral galaxies is purely due to their orientation, which in turn is related to the angular momentum correlation of neighbouring galaxies relative to the line of sight \citep{croft_weak-lensing_2000,crittenden_spin-induced_2001}.
+Angular momentum correlations are mainly build up at early times during structure formation and are thus due to initial correlations \citep{catelan_evolution_1996, theuns_angular_1997, catelan_non-linear_1997}.
+The correlated angular momenta result into to correlated inclination angles of neighbouring galaxies and thus ultimately into correlated ellipticities \citep{catelan_intrinsic_2001}.
+Assuming that the symmetry axis of the galactic disc coincides with the direction of the angular momentum $\hat{L} = \boldsymbol{L}/L$, the ellipticity can be written as The alignment of spiral galaxies is purely due to the orientation of their circular disks, which in turn is related to the angular momentum correlation of neighbouring galaxies relative to the line of sight \citep{croft_weak-lensing_2000,crittenden_spin-induced_2001}.
 Angular momentum correlations are mainly build up at early times during structure formation and are thus due to initial correlations \citep{catelan_evolution_1996, theuns_angular_1997, catelan_non-linear_1997}.
 The correlated angular momenta result into to correlated inclination angles of neighbouring galaxies and thus ultimately into correlated ellipticities \citep{catelan_intrinsic_2001}.
 Assuming that the symmetry axis of the galactic disc coincides with the direction of the angular momentum $\hat{L} = \boldsymbol{L}/L$, the ellipticity can be written as

 Angular momentum is generated by a torque exerted by the ambient large-scale structure onto the protogalactic halo, a mechanism called tidal torquing \citep{white_angular_1984,barnes_angular_1987,schaefer_review:_2009,stewart_angular_2013}.
 For Gaussian random fields the auto-correlation of angular momenta is given by \citep{lee_galaxy_2001}